Chrysalidocarpus ambositrae: Taxonomy

+The species was first described as Dypsis ambositrae by Henk Jaap Beentje in 1995.
+In 2022 Wolf L. Eiserhardt and William John Baker placed the species in genus Chrysalidocarpus as C. ambositrae.

-With its slightly grouped pinnae, and glabrous inflorescences branched to 2 orders, this species is allied to D. oreophila and D. tsaratananensis, from which it is easily distinguishable by its larger crownshaft, longer leaves with larger pinnae, the much longer inflorescences, and the larger fruit.
+With its slightly grouped pinnae, and glabrous inflorescences branched to 2 orders, this species is allied to Chrysalidocarpus gracilis (synonym Dypsis oreophila) and C. tsaratananensis, from which it is easily distinguishable by its larger crownshaft, longer leaves with larger pinnae, the much longer inflorescences, and the larger fruit.

 Distribution and habitat

-High plateau in Central Madagascar alt.
-1300–1500 m in central Madagascar, near Ambositra.
-Open forest habitat and plateaus; among rocks or in riverine forest remnants, medium or steep mid slope; where a few plants survive in forest remnants.
-Recently, it has also been discovered growing in locations shared with Dypsis decipiens.
+It is native to the Central High Plateau near Ambositra, at 1300–1500 m elevation.
+It grows in open montane forest habitat and plateaus; among rocks or in riverine forest remnants, medium or steep mid slope; where a few plants survive in forest remnants.
+Recently, it has also been discovered growing in locations shared with Chrysalidocarpus decipiens.

 Conservation notes

 Conservation status: Critical.
 In 1992 twelve trees of this species were known, all growing in or next to agricultural areas; in 1994, at least five of these had been cut down or burnt.

 Cultivation and availability

 This palm has only recently been brought into cultivation.
-Initial seeds were brought in under the name 'dypsis ambositrae' that turned out to be another species now identified as Dypsis plumosa.
+Initial seeds were brought in under the name 'dypsis ambositrae' that turned out to be another species now identified as Chrysalidocarpus plumosus.
 More recent seed introductions appear to be the real D. ambositrae.
 This is a palm from the higher elevations of Madagascar and exhibits reasonable adaptation to cool subtropical and mild mediterranean and mild temperate regions of the world.
 It is hardy to radiational freezes of short duration down to about 27F.
 Full sun to part shade, tolerates dry atmospheric conditions but requires warm, moist soil conditions.
 This is a tillering saxophone-style heeled dypsis similar to sabal: plant the heel above ground in well-draining soil to prevent rotting.